 When is the Course held?

-The 2020 course starts on a Sunday morning with four follow-up sessions over the next two weeks.
+The 2022 course starts on a Sunday morning 8th May.
+There are four follow-up sessions on Thursday Evenings and Sunday mornings over the next two weeks.
 Attendance at all of these is recommended but, if you have to miss any, catch-up sessions can be arranged.

 Course Content: The initial “taster” will give you the opportunity to try your arm at bowling and give you an appetite to carry on further.
 Each follow-up session will include an introduction to game organisation, the basic rules and game etiquette as well as help with achieving a good bowling technique.
 This will be mainly carried out on the green unless the weather is poor, in which case useful work is done in the clubhouse.
 Helpful notes are supplied.
 Full details of the course can be obtained from the contacts listed below.